-- 5.1 Schools and colleges will provide an environment where young people explore the boundaries of acceptable social behaviour.
+Schools provide an environment where young people explore the boundaries of acceptable social behaviour.
 Bullying may not start with a conscious intent to put down or harm another person (although sometimes it does).
 Bullying hurts and no one deserves to be the victim of bullying.
-Everybody has the right to be treated with respect. - 5.2 Young people who are bullying need to learn different ways of behaving and young people who are being bullied need to be supported and guided in order to respond appropriately.
+Everybody has the right to be treated with respect.

+Young people who are bullied need to learn different ways of behaving and young people who are being bullied need to be supported and guided in order to respond appropriately.
 All members of the Doha College community have a shared responsibility to respond promptly and effectively to issues of bullying.
 Students and parents or other adults who report incidents of bullying should be reassured that every step will be taken to prevent any opportunity for retaliation.